The growing ESCAPE GAME platform

 Teachers have been a big part of REM too.
 A lot of educational games have been created to help students learn and many are created directly by children, expressing their creativity.
 I'm often pleasantly surprised to find REM listed in websites that recommend tools for teachers.

 And finally, there are brand representatives.
 Some games are being used to extend their client's experience and as remote teambuilding activity.
 There's not much use as advertising for now, but this is surely a possibility I see coming, since gamification is proven to engage people.

 REM being a small business, what's to come depends directly on how much support it gets.
-I can tell you that a lot is planned and that, for as long as possible, new features and graphics will be released.
+I can tell you that a lot is planned and that, for as long as possible, new graphics and features will be released.
 However, some ideas do require external resources and therefore a significant funding.
 This is why communication is so important.
 I want you to feel free to give me your opinion about anything at any time.
 You can find me on social media with content as it follows.

 - Twitter for technical and everyday updates

 - Instagram for graphic updates, tips and fun behind the scenes

 - Facebook for larger exchanges, also between creators in a Facebook Group